 4. Kleftiko Milos

 Apart from Sarakiniko beach, another picturesque place in Milos is Kleftiko, at the south-western side of the island.
-It is not really a beach, rather a bay with large rocks, cliffs and caves.
+It is not really a beach, rather a bay with large rock formations, cliffs and sea caves.

 You can get to Kleftiko by boat, either on a full-day tour from the port of Adamas, or a shorter cruise from Kipos or Agia Kiriaki.
 More adventurous types might like to try hiking to Kleftiko.

 The name “Kleftiko” dates from the times of pirates, who used those rocks and caves as their hideaway.
 The word comes from the Greek word “steal”.